Rochester's Frederick Douglass Statue and the Hotel Waiter Who Made It a Reality

 It was the culmination of 5 years worth of work by Thompson and his planning committee.

-As Richard Newman explains, the monument was a "metaphor for Black contributions to America and the Civil War," adding, "John W Thompson was fighting far more than for just a memorial for a black leader.
+The monument was a metaphor for Black contributions to America and the Civil War, and as Richard Newman explains, "John W. Thompson was fighting far more than for just a memorial for a Black leader.
 He was fighting against a culture which was trying to again segregate and marginalize African American people."

 "You can have an idea that can inspire people to do what has never been done before, and if he could do it then, I can do what I need to do now," Williams says.